stenionobres/AspNetCoreIdentityLab/README.md

 >**Authentication:** The process that answer the question, Who are you in the application?

 >**Authorization:** The process that answer the question, What can you do in the application?

+## Identity Basic Configuration

+### IdentityOptions

+Represents the options that you can use to configure Asp Net Core Identity.

+**User**
+* `AllowedUserNameCharacters`: configures a set of characteres that can be used on username creation.
+Default value: abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789-._@+;
+* `RequireUniqueEmail`: sets if a unique email should be informed by user on account creation.
+Default value: false;

+**Password**
+* `RequiredLength`: sets minimum length for password.
+Default value: 6;
+* `RequiredUniqueChars`: sets the minimum number of unique characters must be used on password.
+Default value: 1;
+* `RequireNonAlphanumeric`: sets if especial characteres must be used on password.
+Default value: true;
+* `RequireLowercase`: sets if lowercase characteres must be used on password.
+Default value: true;
+* `RequireUppercase`: sets if uppercase characteres must be used on password.
+Default value: true;
+* `RequireDigit`: sets if numeric characteres must be used on password.
+Default value: true;

 ## Registering an user